Big Election Year for Everett: What You Need to Know

 District 4 Race

-In District 4, we have two candidates with fresh perspectives:
+In District 4, we have three candidates with fresh perspectives:

-Alan Rubio, has stepped up and promises change (read more here).
+Alan Rubio has stepped up and promises change Learn more.

 Thinking About Running?